frequency-chain/frequency/designdocs/provider_registration.md

 * [Glossary](#glossary)

 ## Context and Scope
-In order to properly implement MRC, we need to describe how service providers will participate on the network.
+In order to properly implement Frequency, we need to describe how service providers will participate on the network.

 ## Problem Statement
-Service providers are an integral part of how MRC functions.
+Service providers are an integral part of how Frequency functions.
 However, there are some open questions about how they operate, questions that this document hopes to provide clarity on.